greydanus/greydanus.github.io/assets/2020-07-30-optimizing-a-wing.markdown

 	<img src="/assets/optimizing-a-wing/sim_manifold.png" style="width:100%">
 </div>

 Most people won’t be shocked by the idea that design problems are open-ended.
 However, there are many ways in which we ignore the open-ended nature of the real world.
 We do this in order to turn complicated problems into simpler ones.
-Some examples incude measuring academic ability by test scores or social influence by followers.
+Some examples include measuring academic ability by test scores or social influence by followers.

 But nature is different.
 Nature takes a consummate joy in variation.
 It’s easy to see this by looking at the remarkable variety of wing shapes in birds.[^fn4] Some birds have wings with low aspect ratios that enable and quick, agile flight patterns.
 Others, like the albatross, have high aspect ratios for extreme efficiency.
 Still others, like the common raven, are good all-around fliers.
 This speciation is beginning to occur in modern aircraft as well.
 We have surveillance planes built for speed and stealth, short-winged bush planes built for maneuverability, and massive commercial airliners built for efficiency.[^fn5]

 <div class="imgcap" style="display: block; margin-left: auto; margin-right: auto; width:99.9%">
   <div style="width:36.4815%; min-width:200px; display: inline-block; vertical-align: top;">
     <img src="/assets/optimizing-a-wing/bird_shapes.png" style="width:100%">
     <div style="text-align: left;">Bird species plotted by wing pointedness (horizontal axis) and wingtip convexity (vertical axis).
-Each point represents a species; seven species are highlighted and named as examples.</div>
+Each point represents a species; seven species are highlighted and named as examples. (<a href="https://doi.org/10.2307/3677110">Source</a>).</div>
   </div>
   <div style="width:62.073%; min-width:300px; display: inline-block; vertical-align: top;">
     <img src="/assets/optimizing-a-wing/norberg2002.png" style="width:100%">
     <div style="text-align:left;">Aspect ratio vs. wing loading index, made independent of size, in some birds, airplanes, a hang-glider, a butterfly, and a maple seed.
-Bats have a similar aspect ratio range compared to birds but slightly lower wing loadings because their tail membrane area is integrated in the wing area.</div>
+Bats have a similar aspect ratio range compared to birds but slightly lower wing loadings because their tail membrane area is integrated in the wing area.  (<a href="https://doi.org/10.1002/jmor.10013">Source</a>).</div>
   </div>
 </div>

 Perhaps less intuitively, even a single bird is capable of a huge range of wing shapes.
 The falcon, for example, uses different wing shapes for soaring, diving, turning, and landing.
-Its wings are not a static things, but rather deformable, dynamic objects which are constantly adapting to their surroundings.
+Its wings are not static things, but rather deformable, dynamic objects which are constantly adapting to their surroundings.
 And once again, we are beginning to see the same thing happen in modern aircrafts.
 The Boeing 747, for example, has a triple-slotted wing design that lets pilots reconfigure the overall wing shape for takeoff, cruising, and landing.

 <div class="imgcap" style="display: block; margin-left: auto; margin-right: auto; width:99.9%">
   <div style="width:55%; min-width:250px; display: inline-block; vertical-align: top;">